From A for Avoidance of Waste to Z for Zero Emissions

 Our climate actions:

-Executing energy efficiency measures, purchasing more electricity from renewable sources, and minimizing our process emissions are key elements in our climate mitigation efforts.
+- Minimizing our process emissions, executing energy efficiency measures and purchasing more electricity from renewable sources are key elements in our climate mitigation efforts.
 To keep the greenhouse gases arising from the transportation of our products as low as possible, we ship our goods by boat rather than plane, when feasible.

 is the year by which we aim to achieve climate neutrality.

-We aim to cover 80% of our electricity consumption with renewables.
+We aim to cover 80% of our purchased electricity with renewables by 2030.

 Less waste, more recycling

 When it comes to waste, we firmly believe in prevention, recovery and recycling.
 We attempt to prevent waste by developing new production processes and optimizing existing ones.
 However, it is not (yet) possible to avoid waste altogether, so we diligently separate the trash that we do generate.
 This allows valuable raw materials to be recovered and transformed into new products, thereby supporting a circular economy.
 We discard the unrecyclable waste in an environmentally sustainable manner in line with the strictest waste disposal standards.
 To track the amount of waste we produce, we have developed a Waste Score, an indicator that helps us identify the areas where we can accelerate our waste reduction efforts or step up material recycling and recovery.

 is how much we recycled out of our total waste of 371 metric kilotons in 2022.